-Levelling measurement of preinstalled targets on buildings, structures, pavements, deep points, embankments using high accuracy digital levels and invar staff.
+1. Settlement detection: Leveling measurement of preinstalled targets on buildings, structures, pavements, deep points, and embankments using high-accuracy digital levels and invar staff.

-The geodetic survey instrument includes the three-dimensional displacement measurements with bi-reflex targets or monitoring prisms that are installed in tunnels, structures and buildings etc., using high-end total stations provide for manual as well as automatic data.
+The geodetic survey instrument includes the three-dimensional displacement measurements with bi-reflex targets or monitoring prisms that are installed in tunnels, structures buildings, etc., using high-end total stations to provide for manual as well as automatic data.

-An in-house software by Encardio Rite named Terramon is available that can be installed on a tablet, laptop or a PC to achieve semi-automatic measurement, to maximize their accuracy, and to minimize the field time.
+An in-house software by Encardio Rite named Terramon is available that can be installed on a tablet, laptop, or PC to achieve semi-automatic measurements, maximize their accuracy, and minimize field time.